Mirkwood

-Mirkwood is a name used for a great dark fictional forest in novels by Sir Walter Scott and William Morris in the 19th century, and by J. R. R. Tolkien in the 20th century.
+Mirkwood is any of several great dark forests in novels by Sir Walter Scott and William Morris in the 19th century, and by J. R. R. Tolkien in the 20th century.
 The critic Tom Shippey explains that the name evoked the excitement of the wildness of Europe's ancient North.

 At least two distinct Middle-earth forests are named Mirkwood in Tolkien's legendarium.
 One is in the First Age, when the highlands of Dorthonion north of Beleriand became known as Mirkwood after falling under Morgoth's control.
 The more famous Mirkwood was in Wilderland, east of the river Anduin.
-It had acquired the name Mirkwood after it fell under the influence of the Necromancer; before that it had been known as Greenwood the Great.
+It had acquired the name Mirkwood after it fell under the evil influence of the Necromancer in his fortress of Dol Guldur; before that it had been known as Greenwood the Great.
 This Mirkwood features significantly in The Hobbit and in the film The Hobbit: The Desolation of Smaug.

 The term Mirkwood derives from the forest Myrkviðr of Norse mythology; that forest has been identified by scholars as representing a wooded region of Ukraine at the time of the wars between the Goths and the Huns in the fourth century.
-A Mirkwood was used by the novelist Sir Walter Scott in his 1814 novel Waverley, and then by William Morris in his 1889 fantasy novel The House of the Wolfings.
+A Mirkwood was used by Scott in his 1814 novel Waverley, and then by Morris in his 1889 fantasy novel The House of the Wolfings.
 Forests play a major role in the invented history of Tolkien's Middle-earth and are important in the heroic quests of his characters.
 The forest device is used as a mysterious transition from one part of the story to another.